Mimi Hafida

+Career and Artistry

+She received the 2010 Prix Mohammed Dib in Arabic for her collection, "Tales of the Aures."

 "Tales of the Aures" is a collection of stories, all related to concerns of children and in particular, their suffering.
 Hafida has also been a journalist broadcasting on Radio Aurès(fr) in Batna.
 Hafida is also known as a sculptor, particularly for her work using Safety pins.
 Her most well known work is an assemblage of safety pins creating a woman.